IsaVV/IsaVV/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science at CESAR School.\
+👩‍💼 &nbsp;I'm currently work at AvantSoft.\
 🌱 &nbsp;I'm on track for learning more about Frontend, Systems Design, and Project Leader.\
 ✍️ &nbsp;In my free time, I like to cook and learn about human brain.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at isadoravviana08@gmail.com I'll try to respond as soon as I can.\
 😄 &nbsp;Pronouns: She/Her.\
-📄 &nbsp;Please have a look at my [Résumé]([https://www.adityavsingh.com/resume.html](https://drive.google.com/drive/folders/1dCrFIsq4zrUkKm9KjOaowBQs_5FV7yB5?usp=drive_link)) for more details about me.
+📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/drive/folders/1dCrFIsq4zrUkKm9KjOaowBQs_5FV7yB5?usp=drive_link) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>